slalaure/mqtt_uns_viewer/README.md

     ```

     # --- Database Configuration ---
     # Maximum database size in Megabytes.
-If exceeded, the oldest 20% of data will be pruned.
+If exceeded, the oldest data will be pruned.
     # Leave empty to disable the size limit.
     DUCKDB_MAX_SIZE_MB=100
+    DUCKDB_PRUNE_CHUNK_SIZE=500
     ```
 5.  **Note on Data File:** Upon the first run, the server will create a **`mqtt_events.duckdb`** file.
 It is recommended to add `*.duckdb` and `*.duckdb.wal` to your `.gitignore` file.